rosesonfire/react-try-out/README.md

         1. [nodemon](package.json#L23) - for detecting changes in [dist](dist) folder and auto-restarting server
         1. [react](package.json#L24) - react core
         1. [react-dom](package.json#L25) - react dom for rendering jsx
-1. [README.md](README.md) - this file, contains necessary documentations.
+1. [README.md](README.md) - this file, contains necessary documentations
-1. [.gitignore](.gitignore) - the git ignore file
-1. [.babelrc](.babelrc) - the babel configuration file, for configuring es6 generation configuration
-1. [dist](dist) - the folder in which the es6 code is generated into and the server runs on
 1. [src](src) - the folder that contains the development code.
-Edit files in this folder for development purpose.
+Edit files in this folder for development purpose
     1. [main](src/main) - the dev code
         1. [server](src/main/server) - the server code
             1. [index](src/main/server/index.js) - the code that is run by nodemon for starting the server